 It might shock you that I have to take this even one step further since also an architect owns the copyright of his buildings.
 And if he registered his work as a trademark, you might not be allowed to distribute pictures of those structures, either.

 Also, as the copyright of a landmark can be owned by someone else, you as a photographer do not have the right to publish it.
 A great example is the Little Mermaid in Copenhagen – we get to that one in my list of the most prominent examples below.

-Works permanently located in parks or on streets, squares, or other public thoroughfares may be freely reproduced, distributed, and communicated by painting, drawing, photography, and audiovisual processes.
-Spain!
+Works permanently located in parks or on streets, squares, or other public thoroughfares may be freely reproduced, distributed, and shared as paintings, drawings, photographs, and videos.

-For this reason, even when the picture is released for free usage, it will still be forbidden to share it commercially, unless the copyright owners of the subjects in the image sign a release.
+However, even when the picture is released for free usage, it might still be forbidden to share it commercially, unless the copyright owners of the subjects in the image sign a release.

 Most Common Traps

 As a matter of fact, there are many more or less tricky minefields when it comes to copyright infringement.
 The best way to avoid them is through thorough research.
 A great tool might be a list put together by Intellectual Property Wiki in cooperation with Getty Images/iStock.
 There you find detailed info on the legal status of photographing architecture, artwork, landmarks, people, and much more.

 Another reliable source of information is Creative Commons.
 There you’ll find everything you need to know about rights and licenses – and they have a great picture base, too.

 Below, you find seven examples where even you might have breached copyright laws.
 According to this list, you might want to check your posts.

 By the way: While doing research for this post, I stumbled over two copyright infringements I myself committed unintentionally.
 It’s a dangerous world out there.